 Your name has to be different from other Arkansas registered corporate names and must be relevant to the purpose of the nonprofit.
 To see if a name is available, you can search the Arkansas corporate name database.

 If you find that the name you want is available, you should make sure it follows state law.
 If you aren’t quite ready to form your nonprofit, you can reserve it for 120 days.
-Or, use ZenBusiness’s Name Reservation Service to prevent others from taking your name while you focus on other aspects of your nonprofit.

 You may want to obtain a domain name for corporate email addresses and a website.
 A domain name similar to your chosen corporate name reinforces your brand and identity.
 Register your domain name with the ZenBusiness Domain Registration Service to secure it.

 To incorporate in Arkansas, you need a registered agent with a physical address in Arkansas.
 The registered agent has to be able to receive legal documents and paperwork from the Secretary of State on behalf of the corporation during normal business hours.
 While you can act as your own registered agent, there are drawbacks.
-You risk the chance of being served legal papers in front of customers or employees, and have to worry about being in the same place during business hours.
-Avoid that hassle, and use ZenBusiness’s Registered Agent Service to take this off your plate so you can focus on helping others.
+You risk the chance of being served legal papers in front of customers or employees and have to worry about being in the same place during business hours.
+Avoid that hassle, and use our Registered Agent Service to take this off your plate so you can focus on helping others.

 To file for incorporation as a nonprofit in Arkansas, you need the following information: